jackchen03/Computer-Programming-Final---Zombie-Fight/README.md

 # Computer Programming Final 2016 fall
-This is the final project of the course Computer Programming.
+- This is the final project of the course Computer Programming.
+- Implemented C++ class encapsulation, inheritance, composition, etc. My first try of managing a large coding project.

 ## Demo
 - GIFs